fgrehm/devstep/docs/getting-started.md

 / [#4572](https://github.com/dotcloud/docker/pull/4572)).

 > The `1000` id was chosen because it is the default uid / gid of Ubuntu Desktop users that are created during the installation process.
-To work around this limitation, please build your own image using the appropriate ids and add a `DEVSTEP_SOURCE_IMAGE=<YOUR-IMAGE>` line to your `~/.devsteprc`.
+To work around this limitation you can build your own image with the appropriate ids and add a `DEVSTEP_SOURCE_IMAGE=<YOUR-IMAGE>` line to your `~/.devsteprc` so that the image is used as a source for your projects.

 To install the CLI, you can run the one liner below and read on for more: